otmlworkshop/otmlworkshop.github.io/_pages/call.md

 ## Important Dates

-*   Submission Deadline: `TBD`
+*   Submission Deadline: September 29th, 2023
-*   Acceptance Notification: `TBD`
+*   Acceptance Notification: October 27th, 2023
-*   Camera-Ready Deadline for Accepted Submissions: `TBD`

 ## Submission Details

 To ensure your submission is considered, please adhere to the following guidelines:

-*   **Formatting Instructions**: Use the following **[style files](/assets/files/icml2023_frontiers4lcd.zip)** when preparing your submission.
+*   **Formatting Instructions**: Use the following **[style files](/assets/files/neurips2023_otml.zip)** when preparing your submission.
 Use the following style files when preparing your submission.
 Papers need to be prepared and submitted as a single file: We accept *long (8 pages)* and *short (4 pages)*, with unlimited pages for references and appendix in both cases.
 The maximum size of submissions is 50 MB.
 While your submission can contain a supplement or appendix, please note that reviewers are not obliged to review supplementary material.
 *   **Reviews**: The review process will be double-blind.
 All **submissions must be anonymized** and the leakage of any identification information is prohibited.

-To submit your work, please visit the **[OpenReview submission website](https://openreview.net/group?id=ICML.cc/2023/Workshop/Frontiers4LCD)**.
+To submit your work, please visit the **[OpenReview submission website](https://openreview.net/group?id=ICML.cc/2023/Workshop/OTML)**.
 The list of accepted papers will be posted on the workshop website.

 ## Questions